Your Questions About the 20% Pass-Through Deduction Answered

-- When Partnerships don’t have to file: If there was no income or expenses for the Partnership, you don’t need to submit Form 1065.
+If there was no income or expenses for the Partnership, you don’t need to submit Form 1065.

-- Avoiding the Failure to File penalty: We get it – sometimes, it can be hard to hit those tax deadlines.
+We get it – sometimes, it can be hard to hit those tax deadlines.
 By filing on time by March 15, you can avoid penalties and interests later down the road.
 The IRS will issue a “Failure to File” penalty of $200 for each month the return is late.

 Don’t panic if you’re not ready to file.
 You can submit a completed Form 7004 by March 15 to request a six-month extension of your business taxes (putting the due date at Sept.
 17).
 Note that this will not extend your time to issue Schedule K-1s.

-- Filing electronically: Filing electronically is preferred by the IRS.
+Filing electronically is preferred by the IRS.
 In fact, Partnerships with more than 100 partners are required to e-file their forms.
 The same goes for S Corporations with $10 million or more in total assets or that file at least 250 returns a year.

 Just like filing individual taxes, businesses must ensure their returns are accurate to avoid audits and penalties.
 If you do find yourself or your business in a rut with IRS issues, a tax professional can help solve it.